1917 - How to watch Oscar-winning World War I epic straight from the cinema as home entertainment release dates are confirmed

 Sam Mendes directs the visual masterpiece, which was filmed as one continuous shot.
-From the release date and the trailer to the cast and characters - discover more about the movie.
+As the home entertainment release dates are confirmed, discover more about the movie now.

 1917 is a visually stunning, immersive World War I spectacle.

 The multiple Oscar and BAFTA-winning British film is directed by Sam Mendes (Skyfall, American Beauty), who wrote the screenplay with Krysty Wilson-Cairns (Penny Dreadful).

 The First World War technical masterpiece is filmed as one continuous shot, so you feel as though you are in the trenches with the film’s two young soldiers throughout its two-hour run time.